fredgibbs/fredgibbs.github.io/courses/history-science-medicine/index.md

 ---
 layout: syllabus
-course-title: Food + Tech + Society
+course-title: History of Science and Medicine
-course-slug: food-technology-society
+course-slug: history-science-medicine
 term: Spring 2022
-number: HIST 412
+number: HIST 2996
-title: Food, Technology, and Society
 section: home
 ---

-# HIST 412: Food, Technology & Society
+# HIST 2996: History of Science and Medicine

 ## Logistics
 - 3 Credit Hours
-- Spring 2022; 11 - 11:50 MWF
+- Fall 2022; 12 - 12:50 MWF
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
-- Student Hours: 1:30-3:30 Wednesdays via Zoom (find the link on the UNM Learn course page)
+- Student Hours: TBD

 ## Course Description
-It's easy to take supermarkets for granted.
-It almost seems natural that they should abound with vibrant and uniform vegetables, tasty snacks, and highly perishable but perfectly safe meat and dairy products.
-But the seeming inevitability of our grocery stores obscures the complex and frequently surprising history of the intersection of food and technology.
-But by carefully considering the tension between our desire for pure, natural food and our desire for cheap, convenient food helps us understand how technology is constantly reframing our relationship to food.
+Science and medicine can seem like objective and neutral endeavors, but history shows us how culturally constructed they are.
+This one-semester survey highlights the origins, evolutions, and revolutions in the history of science and medicine.

 ## Student Learning Outcomes
-- Think broadly and critically about the social implications of technological change with respect to food production and distribution
+- Think broadly and critically about the history of science and medicine
-- Evaluate how food technology continually alters our relationship to food
+- Analyze how science and medicine are culturally constructed
-- Describe key shifts in food technology in their historical contexts
+- Describe key shifts in approaches to science and medicine
-- Explain how history helps us ask better questions about developing food technologies
+- Explain how history helps us ask better questions about developing new technologies

 ## Readings & Assignments
-Note at the top of the page the link to the schedule page of the syllabus: [http://fredgibbs.net/courses/food-technology-society/schedule.html](http://fredgibbs.net/courses/food-technology-society/schedule.html).

-Please note that the schedule is a living document and changes depending on what's going on in the course.
+Note at the top of the page the link to the schedule page of the syllabus!
+The schedule is a living document and changes depending on what's going on in the course.
 If you print it out, you'll need to keep your paper version up to date with the online version.
 If you keep a browser tab open all semester, make sure you refresh it when you go to look up the next assignment and reflection prompt.

 To access all other articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans.
 All readings that aren't already online (and some that are) will be available through the class Zotero library.